fmu93/java-adsb/README.md

 * Surface Position messages (including global and local CPR)
 * Operational status reports (airborne and surface)
 * Aircraft status reports (emergency/priority, TCAS RA)
+* Comm-B registers: BDS2,BDS4,BDS5 and BDS6 messages

-The Comm-B registers, Comm-D data link and military ES are not parsed.
-Comm-B and D will follow soon.
+Comm-D data link and military ES are not parsed.
+Comm-D will follow soon.

 The formats are implemented according to RTCA DO-260B, i.e. ADS-B Version 2.
 Most message formats of ADS-B Version 1 are upward compatible.
 Please check the API documentation of the message formats for differences.
 The ADS-B version of transponders can be obtained in Aircraft Operational Status reports (type code 31; `OperationalStatusMsg.getVersion()`).